gammasoft71/Examples_wxWidgets/README.md

 * [Config2](src/Components/Config2/README.md) shows how to create a simple Config component with wxConfig.
 * [Cursor](src/Components/Cursor/README.md) shows how to create a simple Cursor component with wxCursor.
 * [ImageList](src/Components/ImageList/README.md) shows how to create a simple ImageList component with wxImageList.
+* [RichToolTip](src/Components/RichToolTip/README.md) shows how to create a RichToolTip widget with wxRichToolTip.
 * [Timer](src/Components/Timer/README.md) shows how to create a simple Timer component with wxTimer.
 * [ToolTip](src/Components/ToolTip/README.md) shows how to create a ToolTip component.